Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Plugged internal plumbing

-Drainage problems such as clogged sinks, bathtubs, floor drains and toilets that flush poorly are considered internal problems.
-Internal problems are often the result of drain clogs close to the source.
-Plugged or partially clogged sinks are typically caused by blockages in the drain pipe, and often a result of a clog in the P-trap, or u-shaped section of the drain pipe.
-Most of these cases can be diagnosed over the telephone.
+Plugged or partially clogged sinks are typically caused by blockages in the drain pipe, often in the P‑trap (the u‑shaped section of the drain pipe).
+Most of these cases can even be diagnosed over the telephone.

 Sagging sewer lines